Timendus/chipcode/octopus2/README.md

 ```

 This requires that you [have Go installed](https://go.dev/doc/install) as well
 as a functional C compiler.
-The Linux and MacOS builds use GCC, the Windows
+I believe the Linux and MacOS builds use GCC, the
+Windows build uses Zig.
+This should not be hard to change by specifying a
-build uses Zig.
-It will build the program to a folder called `dist`.
+different `CC` in the [Makefile](./Makefile).
+It will build the program to a
+folder called `dist`.

 # Pre-processor features